In my previous post, I mentioned there is a long story about why I stopped working on my side-project.

 My first job was at a multinational company - even before I graduated from college - for over nine years.
 I loved it.

-- Close to where I live - I could go to work by bicycle every day, even in winters.
+• Close to where I live - I could go to work by bicycle every day, even in winter.

 I always preferred a better working environment and the fact that I can learn a lot over the money I get every month.